David DePape sentenced to 30 years in hammer attack on ex-Speaker Nancy Pelosi's husband

 "We will never know everything we have lost because of this crime," she said.

 DePape was given credit for time served for the 18 months he has been in custody.
-The judge imposed the maximum for each count he faced -- 20 years for one count, 30 years for the second count -- that will run concurrently.
+The judge imposed the maximum for each count he faced -- 30 years for the assault charge, 20 years for the attempted kidnapping charge -- that will run concurrently.

+"This sentence is a warning: violence against those who serve the public and their families will not be tolerated," said Attorney General Merrick B. Garland said in a statement released by the Department of Justice.
+"The Justice Department will aggressively prosecute those who target public servants and their families with violence.
+In a democracy, people vote, argue, and debate to achieve the policy outcome they desire.
+But the promise of democracy is that people will not employ violence to affect that outcome."

 DePape's early morning break-in at the Pelosi home in October 2022 resulted in federal as well as state charges.
 A second trial in state court will start in the coming weeks.